Watts-Lab/task-mapping/tasks/Guessing the correlation.md

 ![image](https://user-images.githubusercontent.com/74941183/153738003-bc23eafd-8e9d-438d-8e20-53e9fd317c67.png)

 After each task round, participants in the feedback conditions see the appropriate level of feedback for the conditions.
 This figure illustrates the dynamic network condition with full feedback (i.e., as opposed to no-feedback or only self-feedback).
-In all of our experiments, the maximum number of outgoing connections is three.
+In all of the experiments, the maximum number of outgoing connections is three.

 # Criteria
 ## Performance calculation
 Performance is calculated based on the accuracy of the participant's final estimate.

 ## Incentives
-Monetary prizes (up to $10) were awarded in proportion to performance at the end of the experiment
+Monetary prizes (up to $10) were awarded in proportion to performance at the end of the experiment.
+Participants were recruited via a MTurk HIT, and remained anonymous for the entire study.